shlifedev/TarkovApp/README.md

 # Update Planning
 I have no WPF Project Development Experience.
 So I developed it Really Simple Code.
-This Project for quickly develop my ideas xD
+This Project for quickly develop my ideas. if have good idea i will add a few and simple features.